OjasMor/Portfolio-Website/README.md

 I have used [brittanychiang.com](https://brittanychiang.com) as a starting point for this website.
 Please visit her site/GitHub before forking this repo!

 Yes, you can fork this repo.
-Please give me and Brittany proper credit by linking back to [ojasmor.com](https://ojasmor.com) & [brittanychiang.com](https://brittanychiang.com).
+Please give Brittany and I proper credit by linking back to [ojasmor.com](https://ojasmor.com) & [brittanychiang.com](https://brittanychiang.com).
 Thanks!

 ## 🛠 Installation & Set Up